scale-it/sigmadao/README.md

 <img src="./dapp/src/assets/logo.png" height="200" title="SigmaDAO" />

-# SigmaDAO
+# Sigma DAO

 A decentralized autonomous organization (DAO) is an entity with no central leadership.
 Decisions get made from the bottom-up, governed by a community organized around a specific set of rules enforced on a blockchain.
 DAOs are internet-native organizations collectively owned and managed by their members.
 They have built-in treasuries that are only accessible with the approval of their members.
 Decisions are made via proposals the group votes on during a specified period.

+A DAO is usually implemented using blockchain smart contracts:

+- organization is managed by a defined group
+- blockchain and smart contracts is a trustless execution layer where rules and decisions are recorded
+- decisions are usually made by voting.

+In this template, We are going to implement a DAO, where the members are defined by ASA holding (1 ASA = 1 voting power): each token holder is a DAO member and can participate equally in the governance.

-## DAO parameters:
+## Functionality

-Every DAO has the following parameters:
+DAO is managed by DAO members identified by a governance token.
+DAO functions by creating proposals:

+- Everyone can create a proposal.
+To avoid a spam, a deposit of the gov tokens is required.
+The deposit is returned once the proposal is finished.
+- There are 3 types of a proposal: text, Algo transfer, Asset transfer.
-- `deposit` — a deposit amount in `gov_tokens` required to make a proposal.
+- Every gov token holder can vote in a proposal.

-- `min_support` — a minimum number of `yes` power votes (other votes like `abstain` and `no` are not counted) to validate the proposal.

-- `min_duration` — minimum voting time (in number of seconds) for a new proposal.

-- `max_duration` — maximum voting time (in number of seconds) for a new proposal.

-- `url` — a link with more information about the DAO.
-We don’t need a hash as this document is meant to evolve and provide more details together with the DAO evolution.
+- Once proposal passes, anyone can trigger proposal execution.

+### Spec document

+Please read the [Sigma DAO specification](https://paper.dropbox.com/doc/Algo-Builder-DAO--BRlh~FwufNzIzk4wNUuAjLTuAg-ncLdytuFa7EJrRerIASSl) for more details about each use case.

-### Contracts
+### Smart Contract

-To deploy and execute the above discussed functions check the `/contracts` folder and its `README.md`
+See [contracts/README](contracts/README.md) information how the smart contracts are setup and how to create a DAO.
+The project is created using [`Algo Builder`](https://algobuilder.dev).

+## Setup

+Requirements:

+- [Sigma DAO Indexer](https://github.com/scale-it/sigmadao-indexer): a customized Algorand Indexer for Sigma DAO (we removed all unnecessary transactions and records from the indexer DB).
+  See [indexer_setup/README](indexer_setup/README.md) for additional instructions required for running Indexer with SigmaDAO webserver.
+- Algorand Archival Node: unfortunately Algorand Indexer requires an Algoran Archival Node, and we didn't went that deep with the Sigma DAO Indexer modifications to remove that dependency.
+We hope that this requirement will change in the future.
+- Service to host Vue.js web UI (dapp).
+- Node.js webserver: the web UI sources data through graphql interface provided by the webserver.

 ### Dapp

-SigmaDAO is a web application that lets anyone create a DAO, enable them to Add Proposal, Deposit and Withdraw Tokens and also allow them to Vote.
+SigmaDAO Dapp is a web application that lets anyone create a DAO, enable them to Add Proposal, Deposit and Withdraw Tokens and also allow them to Vote.

 Wallets supported by the SigmaDAO are: